This article explains USPS rate calculations in Shipbridge.

-ShipBridge lets you to calculate USPS rates, including cubic pricing.
-USPS Cubic Pricing provides high volume shipping customers discounted rates for small, heavy packages.
-Priority Mail packages measuring less than 20 lbs weight and 0.5 cubic feet volume, with no dimension longer than 18 in, are eligible for Cubic Pricing as long as you meet the minimum package requirements.
+ShipBridge lets you calculate USPS rates, including cubic pricing.
+USPS Cubic Pricing provides discounted rates to high volume shipping customers for small, heavy packages.
+Priority Mail packages measuring less than 20 lbs in weight and 0.5 cubic feet in volume, with no dimension longer than 18 in, are eligible for Cubic Pricing as long as you meet the minimum package requirements.
 For these packages, customers will pay shipping costs for the actual size of the package and the shipping distance instead of its weight.

 The cubic pricing for your USPS package is measured by calculating: Length x Width x Height / 1728 = Cubic Feet

 Once you have the cubic feet measurement, your package will fall into one of the following five tiers:

 |Tier 2||Packages more than .10 and up to .20 cubic feet|

 |Tier 3||Packages more than .20 and up to .30 cubic feet|

 |Tier 4||Packages more than .30 and up to .40 cubic feet|

 |Tier 5||Packages more than .40 and up to .50 cubic feet|